dairycultist/unnamed-conlang/README.md

 ## Example sentences

-Cadoro ir parasa en doron. _The dog is running in the ..._
+Cadoro ir parasa en doron. _The dog is running in the grass._

 Neter kipa en cribar. _The man is writing a word._